everx-labs/DeBot-IS-consortium/MandatoryDeBotFunctions.md

     language: bytes - (ISO-639) utf-8 string with debot interface language, e.g. "en"

     icon: bytes - utf8-string with encoded PNG image (144x144 px).
 The string format is "data:image/png;base64,<image>", where `image` - image bytes encoded in base64.
 See example below.

+    legalNotes: Note[] - optional, list of legal notes.
+Every note is a pair of name and link.

+    Note {
+        name: bytes - utf-8 string with the name of legal note.
+        link: bytes - utf-8 string with the url of legal note.
+    }

+    sourceCode: bytes - optional, utf-8 string with the url to DeBot's source code.
 ---

 `getRequiredInterfaces` - returns array of interfaces used by debot.
 Debot Browser should check if it supports all interfaces from this array.
 If anyone is not supported debot should not be started.